Raiden1411/zabi/docs/pages/api/abi/error.md

 This takes in 1 argument:

 - any writer from `std` or any custom writer.
-- a allocator to manage all memory allocations.
+- an allocator to manage all memory allocations.

 **Memory must be freed after calling this method.**